WA9ONY/LoRa/README.md

 LoRa course created by [OpenAI](https://en.wikipedia.org/wiki/OpenAI) ChatGPT4o in a conversation with David Haworth, WA9ONY.

-The above link is an OpenAI shared conversation link to the LoRa course conversation.
+The below link is an OpenAI shared conversation link to the LoRa course conversation.
 <P>
-<A HREF="https://chatgpt.com/share/66f5e6a4-27f8-800d-9963-b0f93933b397">ChatGPT4o LoRa Course</A> by WA9ONY
+<A HREF="https://chatgpt.com/share/66f5e6a4-27f8-800d-9963-b0f93933b397">ChatGPT4o LoRa Course</A> outline
 </P>

-LoRa Course Outline
 + Introduction to LoRa and IoT
     + Overview of wireless communication protocols for IoT.
     + Introduction to LoRa: History, development, and role in IoT.